 Unexpected and undesirable side effects caused by our Ulta products for which we have not provided sufficient label warnings, or salon services which may have been performed negligently, could result in the discontinuance of sales of our products or of certain salon services or prevent us from achieving or maintaining market acceptance of the affected products and services.
 Such side effects could also expose us to product liability or negligence lawsuits.
-Any claims brought against us that is in excess of our policy limits would have to be paid from our cash reserves, which would reduce our capital resources.
+Any claims brought against us may exceed our existing or future insurance policy coverage or limits.
+Any judgment against us that is in excess of our policy limits would have to be paid from our cash reserves, which would reduce our capital resources.
 Further, we may not have sufficient capital resources to pay a judgment, in which case our creditors could levy against our assets.
-These events could cause negative publicity regarding our company, brand or products, which could in turn harm our reputation and net sales, which could have a material adverse effect on our business. financial condition and results of operations.
+These events could cause negative publicity regarding our company, brand or products, which could in turn harm our reputation and net sales, which could have a material adverse effect on our business, financial condition and results of operations.